-A. Initial requirements in order to apply, a student must:
+A. To apply, a student must:

 - Be a U.S. Citizen or Permanent Resident